javekk/VIRTUAL-SYNCHRONY/README.md

 * System (receiving actors) detects duplicated messages: deliver **at-most-once**.

 #### Stable messages
-* An actor can only send a new multicast message when it has successfully send previuos one to all nodes.
+* An actor can only send a new multicast message when it has successfully sent the previous one to all nodes.
-* If an actor receive a message from P it means that previous messages from P are stables.
+* If an actor receives a message from P it means that previous messages from P are stables.

 #### Crash detection
 * All actors send heartbeat to coordinator every 4.5 seconds.